-Boardwalk's financial instruments consist of cash, trade and other receivables, accounts payables and accrued liabilities, and lease liability.
+Boardwalk's financial instruments consist of cash, trade and other receivables, accounts payables and accrued liabilities, term loan, lease liability and forgivable loan.
 The carrying amounts of the current financial instrument items approximate their fair value due to their short period to maturity.
 The carrying amount of long-term financial instrument items approximate their fair value due to market determined interest and discount rates.
-As at September 30, 2022, the Company measured all of its financial instruments at amortized cost.
+As at December 31, 2022, the Company measured all of its financial instruments at amortized cost.